 In this article, we will clarify what happens after getting a root canal and why some patients are experiencing symptoms related to their sinuses afterward.

-During a root canal procedure, the dentist has to remove an infection from the root of your tooth, clean it on the inside and fill it with a composite substance.
+During a root canal procedure, your dentist in Montebello has to remove an infection from the root of your tooth, clean it on the inside and fill it with a composite substance.
 The infection that affects the tooth is removed and the healthy tissue is left intact, and reinforced with artificial composite imitating the structure of the tooth pulp.

 During a root canal, the dentist drills inside the roots of the teeth.
 If they are working on a tooth that is close to your sinuses, you could experience symptoms that indicate a sinus infection or imitate it.
 This scenario is most likely when you get a root canal for an upper-back tooth.